 There are two restaurants on-site, a small beach, a sunset viewing area with lounge chairs, two pools, an exercise room and even a putting green.
 In addition to enjoying the space itself, basing ourselves partway down the Keys instead of at either end was conducive to exploring many different areas during our short stay.

 Right across from Tranquility Bay, this Cuban restaurant offers delicious and inexpensive breakfast and lunch options.
 Don’t miss the café con leche.

 After hearing rave reviews about this park located between Marathon and Key West, we budgeted an entire day to explore it, and we weren’t disappointed.
 We opted to buy snorkels instead of renting them as the costs were pretty similar and we figured they’d be good to have during the rest of our trip.

 After entering the park, you’ll come to a T in the road.
 To the left you’ll find campsites, a beach area and the Silver Palm nature trail.
-Heading to the right will lead to more campsites and beach areas in addition to the main parking area, the nature center, a concession stand (closed when we were there) and access to the old Bahia Honda bridge, a main feature of the park.
+Heading to the right leads to more campsites and beach areas in addition to the main parking area, the nature center, a concession stand (closed when we were there) and access to the old Bahia Honda bridge, a main feature of the park.